odracir04/portugol-compiler/README.md

 - Semantic analyzer using Bison

 ### To be added
-- Intermediate code generation to Assembly Language
+- Intermediate code generation using LLVM
 - Code optimization
 - Final machine code generation